 Anne: Nap times.
 What’s for lunch?
 What time is lunch?
 When does dad come home?
 What errands need to be run?

-Carol: And possibly there is a schedule presenting itself, she’s just not put it in a reference in her mind or on paper.
-And so, maybe she’s waiting till like this…maybe she’s going too far in thinking what a schedule needs to look like.
+Carol: Possibly there is a schedule presenting itself, she’s just not put a reference in her mind or on paper.
+And so, maybe she’s waiting… maybe she’s going too far in thinking what a schedule needs to look like.

 Carol: The minute?

 Anne: Well, it’s like from 8:30 to 9:00, dah-dah-dah, and 9:00 to 9:30, you know, these small chunks.
 And then, it kind of goes out the window.
 But I think that practice of writing it all out, and seeing what’s done, and kind of seeing patterns, like, “Okay, this is kind of what every Tuesday looks like, this is what every Wednesday look likes.”
 Really, as a Type 2, it brings me a lot of peace of mind, seeing the details laid out.
 I think, as a Type 4, the same thing, seeing the big picture, writing it out can be very helpful, “Okay, this, I’m seeing patterns now.”
 And then, it can be very unnerving as a Type… I think maybe any mom.
 But as a Type 2 and I have my schedule, and my baby wakes up from their nap 20 minutes earlier than I expected, “I don’t hear you.
 Oh, no, this is my schedule.”